Stephanie Bice

 Stephanie Irene Bice (née Asady; born November 11, 1973) is an American politician serving as the U.S. representative for Oklahoma's 5th congressional district since 2021.
-She is the first American of Iranian and Pakistani descent to be elected to Congress.
+She is the first American of Iranian descent to be elected to Congress.
 A member of the Republican Party, Bice previously represented the 22nd district in the Oklahoma Senate from 2014 to 2020.

 Early life, education, and early career

-Bice was born in Oklahoma City to a Dutch-American mother, Paula Sue Vanhooser and a half Iranian and half Pakistani father, Hosein "Joe" Asady.
+Bice was born in Oklahoma City to an American mother, Paula Sue Vanhooser and a half Iranian and half Pakistani father, Hosein "Joe" Asady.
 Asady came to California from Zahedan, Iran, via Karachi, Pakistan, at a young age to study computer science.

 Bice graduated from Putnam City High School in Oklahoma City.
 After graduating from Oklahoma State University with a bachelor's degree in marketing and a minor in international business, Bice worked for eight years in financial oversight, business strategy, and marketing for her family's technology company in Oklahoma City.
 She later helped lead a boutique digital marketing agency in Oklahoma City as vice president of business development.